NCAR/climate-primer-water/doc/ch3_baselines.rst

 -  Below we provide a list of IPCC AR6-referenced climate variable observational products applicable to the U.S. and North America.
-The table lists observational datasets commonly used for climate studies that are considered well-vetted by the scientific community.
-The table documents the details of the types and versions of datasets, the time period they cover, and citations and (where available) web links to the data.
-Reanalyses data products are included.
+The table lists observational datasets commonly used for climate studies that are considered well vetted by the scientific community.
+The table documents the details of the types and versions of datasets, the time frame they cover, and citations and (where available) web links to the data.
+Reanalysis data products are included.
 Datasets are sorted alphabetically according to the dataset name or, if there is no formal name, the name of the responsible institution or lead author.